Free Financial Education Helped Me Build a $200,000 Net Worth in 5 Years

 9/9/20253 min read

 Growing up in St. Kitts and Nevis, I absorbed valuable financial lessons from daily life.
 “Take a little and live long,” was one common saying that emphasized the important practice of living within your means.
-Other lessons, like building a healthy habit of savings and repaying financial obligations on time, became ingrained in my mindset.
+Other lessons, like building a healthy habit of saving and repaying financial obligations on time, became ingrained in my mindset.
 Though practical and sound, these principles were insufficient guides when I found myself grappling with a daunting $189,000 Eastern Caribbean Dollars (EC) in mostly student loan debt as a new university graduate.

 A Journey of Personal Finance Self-Education